-It turns out that the process is very difficult, and none of my ancestors did what they should have done in order to ensure that their great-great grandchildren could one day return to the motherland with citizenship in-hand.
-I did not win the European citizenship-through-ancestry lottery.
+It turns out that the process of getting citizenship through ancestry is very difficult in most cases.
+None of my ancestors did what they should have done in order to ensure that their great-great grandchildren could one day return to the motherland with citizenship in-hand – and I don’t fault them for it one bit.

-While all of this was happening, everything worked out with my husband’s residency application and he was granted permission to stay here in the US.
+While all of this was happening, everything worked out with my husband’s residency application and he was granted permission to stay here in the US and he is now a proud and grateful US citizen.
 Whew!
-We didn’t have to make an international move.

 I still had blank spots on my family tree, and I was determined to do what I needed to do to fill them in.
 Combine that with some mysteries that my adopted husband wanted to solve, and we decided to do the Ancestry DNA test.
 We were hoping that the DNA test could help us learn about our ethnicities.

 We ordered the tests – which felt like a splurge at the time.
 They were “birthday” presents to ourselves.
-And I almost fell off my chair when they results came back.
+I almost fell off my chair when they results came back.
 My husband had almost 10% Irish ancestry, despite being from a Latin American country (we had assumed his red hairs were from Spanish ancestry… he had none).